With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Leicester City

-Last year's Championship winners, Leicester City haven't caused many teams too much trouble this season, picking up just five wins and breaking an unwanted Premier League record after losing seven consecutive home games without scoring.
+Last year's Championship winners, Leicester City didn't cause many teams too much trouble this season, picking up just six wins and breaking an unwanted Premier League record after losing seven consecutive home games without scoring.

-The Foxes hoped a change of manager might turn their season around in November, but Ruud Van Nistelrooy's appointment hasn't had the desired effect, with Leicester now officially relegated and facing an immediate return to the Championship.
+The Foxes hoped a change of manager might turn their season around in November, but Ruud Van Nistelrooy's appointment hasn't had the desired effect, with Leicester now facing an immediate return to the Championship.

 Grade: F